CALHN Nursing Education Courses

 Evidence will be required that participants have completed:

-· Online LAI training, aseptic technique and hand hygiene
+· online LAI training, aseptic technique, and hand hygiene, are current.

-It is desirable that the participant has already completed a Trainer, training session and has been actively training people in the provision of intramuscular injection technique.
+It is highly recommended that the participant has already completed a Trainer, training session and has been actively training people in the provision of intramuscular injection technique.

 This training is suitable for clinical nursing and medical staff only.